cda-tum/mqt-qmap/docs/source/Publications.rst

 - the heuristic mapping scheme using teleportation :cite:labelpar:`hillmichExlpoitingQuantumTeleportation2021`
 - the search space limitation techniques of the exact mapper (some of which are enabled per default) :cite:labelpar:`burgholzer2022limitingSearchSpace`
+- the method for finding (near-)optimal subarchitectures :cite:labelpar:`pehamOptimalSubarchitectures`

 please consider citing their respective papers as well.
 A full list of related papers is given below.